pantry/pantry.github.io/core/extending.md

 There's a bit of new code here so we'll go over the changes from the top.

 A `command` block can be given a `description` string.
-Description strings are processed to remove excessive whitespace, so feel free to make that a multi-line, clean block of text.
-The first line will be the summary and the rest will only show up on the command's own help text.
-The `option` line is passed as-is to OptionParser.

-All commands are given a default set of `-h`/`--help` options.
+Description strings are processed to remove excessive whitespace, so feel free to write multi-line, clean blocks of text.
+The first line will be the Command's summary and the rest will only show up on the Command's own help text (e.g. `pantry echo --help`).
+Following this, all commands are given a default set of `-h`/`--help`.

 Next, `#to_message` has been replaced with `#prepare_message`.
 This method takes the options parsed from the command line (including any global options, such as `--application`, `--environment`, and `--roles`).
-Use this method to verify options and to take care of any pre-flight steps before the Message goes out.
+Use this method to verify options and to run any pre-flight steps before the Message is sent.
 By default `#prepare_message` just calls `#to_message`.
 This method must return the Message that will be sent over the network or raise an error.
-Raised errors are caught and displayed cleanly to the user that something was wrong.
+Raised errors are caught and displayed cleanly to the user along with the Command's `--help`.

-One `command` option not shown here is the `group` method.
-This method lets plugin authors group together their plugins in a common block in the `--help` output of `pantry`.
+One `command` option not shown here is the `#group` method.
+This method lets plugin authors group together their plugins in a common block in the CLI's top-level `--help`.

 {% highlight ruby %}
 class MyPluginCommand < Pantry::Command